IT 117: Introduction to Scripting

 Fix any errors you find.

-2. Remove the pass statement from get_2_args.
+2. Remove the pass statement from get_command_line_arguments.

-Run the script with no arguments.
+Run the script with 0, 1 and 2 command line arguments.

 Fix any errors you find.

-Run the script with two arguments.
+Run the script with 0, 1 and 2 command line arguments.

 Fix any errors you find.

-Run the script with no arguments.
+Run the script with 0, 1 and 2 command line arguments.

 Fix any errors you find.